Think of three concentric layers, much as in photography.

 Parents had better be decent and form jolly good relations and try to keep up appearances, keeping a proper balance or attaining one's ends and not look silly.

 Those who keep it up for long, may be relevant and cogent or well helped somehow - one or more of these things.

-The "T+" shows (a) the tick tack toe format.
-The number that comes next - 3, in this case - reveals a platform.
+The ⚴ shows (a) the tick tack toe format.
+The number that comes next - 3 in this case - reveals a sorted angle or platform.
 Such angles (platforms) can be helpful for comparison work, for blending and fusing the assertions of various and dispersed tick tack tao essays.
-If you care to, you can sit an knit novel insights till your life's end, in fact.
-But perhaps you find better things to do.
+If you care to, you can sit an knit novel insights till your life's end.
+But hopefully you find better things to do.

-Numbers after the dot - as in [T+ 3.1] signifies a strand of entry, a lay, - such a theorised level of accomplishment or lift.
-If the numbers 1, 2 or 3 are missing from the T+ signal, there may be no good platform to start off from, not included in the survey, that is.
+Numbers after the dot - as in [⚴: 3.1] signifies a strand of entry, a lay, - such a theorised level of accomplishment or lift.
+If the numbers 1, 2 or 3 are missing from the ⚴ signal, there may be no good platform to start off from, not included in the survey, that is.
 In a hope to remedy it, you could look at any other tick tack tao text with a similar platform (3), and see what seems sensible to import, if anything.
 It is often possible to criss-cross among essays with identical platforms.
-And further, it seems that many of the T-platforms given, represent what are archetypes, in Carl Jung's opinion.
+And further, it could be that many of the ⚴-platforms given, represent what are archetypes, in Carl Jung's opinion.

 Articles about the footing part: [Link]